Loukious/TikTokStreamKeyGenerator/README.md

 3. Locate and copy the value of the `sid_guard` cookie.

 ## Finding Game Tag IDs
+1. Download and install this extension: [JSON Formatter](https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) (optional but recommended).
-You can find different game tag IDs for your stream at [TikTok Live API Game Tag List](https://webcast16-normal-c-useast2a.tiktokv.com/webcast/room/hashtag/list/).
+2. Visit this url to find [TikTok Live API Game Tag List](https://webcast16-normal-c-useast2a.tiktokv.com/webcast/room/hashtag/list/).
+3. Use the id from the list to specify the game tag ID.

 ## Installation
 Ensure you have Python and the `requests` library installed.